 - a.
 Revenue Recognition Revenues are recognized when they become susceptible to accrual in accordance with the RBA. - b.
 Interfund Receivables and Payables Receivables and payables resulting from short-term interfund advances are classified as due to or due from other funds.
-As of June 30, 2019, the Special Revenue Fund recognized a liability of \$4,127 to the General Fund for operational costs. - c.
+As of June 30, 2020, there were no due to or due from other funds. - c.
 Capital Assets Capital assets purchased are recorded as expenditures in the applicable fund at the time of purchase.
 Donated capital assets are reported at estimated fair value when received.